MrJake222/ddmgr2/README.md

 (though it verifies MAC, IPv4, IPv6, port mappings compliance with standard)

 ## Provided scripting infrastructure
-Scripting infra was placed in `script` directory:
+Scripting infra was placed in `script` directory.

-* `install.sh`
-Generates config files for basic services.
-Base files are copied to output files and to each output file script adds result of parsing subnet files.
+#### `install.sh` -- Installation script
+Can install/uninstall/update `ddmgr2`.

+#### `ddmgr2.service` -- Installation script
+Systemd service which can be used to generate config before any other system service using those files starts.

+#### `ddmgr2_config.sh` -- Config generation helper
+Multiple subnets are supported.
 Subnets are located in (assuming `/usr/local` prefix): `/usr/local/etc/ddmgr2/subnets.d`.
-Folder should contain differently named `.yaml` files which define what was said above.
+Folder should contain differently named `.yaml` files, which are then sequentially passed to `ddmgr2` to generate config and append it to global system files.
+For the files to not grow indefinitely, the concept of base files is used.
+They are read-only files that hold common config without auto-generated hosts entries.
+Base files are used to copy over the generated content with unmodified versions.